w3cping/blog-posts/privacy-anti-patterns.md

 protect Web privacy.

-### 2. Uncommon Use Cases, Global Availability
+### 2. No differentiation between first and third parties
-A second privacy-harming pattern we see in Web standards is the over-availability of new functionality; powerful new functionality aimed at niche use-cases, being made globally available (e.g. third-party code, third-party frames, without permission prompt, user gesture, or user notification, etc).
-Many of these powerful new browser capabilities end up being beneficial to users on only a small number of websites, but leveraged for [passive](https://panopticlick.eff.org) [fingerprinting](https://browserleaks.com) on a large number of websites.
+A second privacy-harming pattern we see in Web standards is the over-availability of new functionality; powerful new functionality aimed at niche use-cases, being made available to first and third parties without distinction (e.g. third-party code, third-party frames, without permission prompt, user gesture, or user notification, etc).
+Many of these powerful new browser capabilities end up being beneficial to users on only a small number of websites in a first party context, but end up being leveraged for [passive](https://panopticlick.eff.org) [fingerprinting](https://browserleaks.com) on a large number of websites by third parties.

 This pattern of leveraging powerful-but-rarely-used functionality for user identification (instead of its intended, user-serving purposes) can